peteroupc/peteroupc.github.io/random.md

 2. A "full-period" linear PRNG that cycles through all N-bit integers exactly once<sup>[**(38)**](#Note38)</sup>.
 3. If unique integers 0 or greater, but less than K, are desired, choose an N-bit function described in (1) or (2), where N is the number of bits needed to store the number K-minus-1, and discard all outputs that are K or greater.

-An application that generates unique identifiers SHOULD do so as follows:
+An application that generates unique identifiers should do so as follows:

 - If the application can answer yes to 1 or 2 above:
    - And yes to 5: Generate a 128-bit-long or longer random integer using a cryptographic RNG.